This Red Pozole recipe (Posole) has had great success with many of the people that had tried, I hope you enjoy it as well.

 How to Make Red Pozole

-- Remove pork from broth.
+- Remove pork from the broth.
 Trim excess fat, and remove meat from bones.

 - Now for the sauce, soak the ancho and guajillo peppers in water